Devudu Chesina Manushulu (2012 film): Track list

+Reception

+The audio received positive reviews.
+Sirish A. of Musicperk.com gave a review terming the album "An album with high dose of mass appeal" and rating it 6.5/10 picking 'Subba Lakshmi' and 'Nuvvele Nuvvele' as the picks of the Album.

 Release

 The film was released worldwide on 14 August 2012.

 Critical reception

 Devudu Chesina Manushulu received mixed-to-negative reviews from critics.
 Mahesh Koneru of 123telugu.com gave a review of 2.25/5 and commented that "'Devudu Chesina Manushulu' is a surprisingly poor offering from Ravi Teja and Puri Jagan.
 The movie fails to entertain on any level.
 Strong and hard hitting dialogues are expected in a Puri Jagan movie and he disappoints this time.
 Except for a few moments of humour and one or two nice lines, there is nothing to rave about in this movie.
 Perhaps, some respect for the intelligence of the viewers should have been shown."
 Shekhar of OneIndia Entertainment gave a review stating, "Watch the film only if you are a hardcore fan of Ravi Teja.
 The film can be watched for Puri Jagannath's punch dialogues and Ileana's glamour.
 After a long time, you feel that you spent your valuable time and money unnecessarily on a Ravi Teja's film."
 Supergood Movies gave a rating of 2.5/5 stating "Devudu Chesina Manushulu has some good comedy scenes and was targeted to be a mass entertainer.
 But it missed the target due to poor script".
 Apherald gave an average review of rating 3/5.